Wlkn/KitchenKaleidoscope/README.md

 -   Like and comment on recipes
 -   Toggle between dark and light mode
 -   Fully responsive design
+-   User authentication and authorization with login and signup, including hashed passwords
+-   Recipe privacy options - users can choose to keep their recipe private or publish it publicly
+-   Create ingredients and units for everyone to use

 ## Technologies Used